checkraisefold/rbx-dom/docs/smooth-grid.md

 ## File Structure

 The first two bytes of the blob are `0x01`, which is a magic number, followed by `0x05`, which is a logarithm base 2 of the chunk size in voxels.
-Currently, the chunk size is 32<sup>3</sup> (32768).
-Values other than `0x05` are untested.
+The default chunk size is 32<sup>3</sup> (32768).

+Size values other than `0x05` are normally not achievable with Studio or other tools, but values between `0x00` (inclusive) and `0x08` (inclusive) can still be deserialized by the engine, giving a theoretical range of possible chunk sizes between 1<sup>3</sup> and 256<sup>3</sup>.
+However, the engine splits chunks larger than 32<sup>3</sup> back into the default chunk size.
+Any size value other than `0x05` has poorly tested and undefined behavior.

 Immediately following the header is an array of chunks, each of which must contain enough voxels to reach the maximum count (32<sup>3</sup>).
 Chunks are ascendingly ordered by X, then Y, then Z based on their position in the world.
 Each chunk represents a cube of 128<sup>3</sup> units in world space.